Gifted and Talented Services and Programs

 District Selection Committee

-1. To include classroom teachers, gifted specialist teachers, campus administrators and district coordinator.2.
-Assists with policy and procedure updates.3.
-Assists with admittance and review of selected students.
+Responsibilities of the District Selection Committee may include:1. including classroom teachers, gifted specialist teachers, campus administrators and district coordinator.2. assisting with policy and procedure updates.3. assiting with identification and qualification of students for gifted services.

 AISD District Criteria:

-CogAT -97 Age NPR or above
+Aptitude -97 Age NPR or above

-ITBS – 97 PR or above
+Achievement – 97 PR or above

 Critical/Creative Thinking Portfolio - 4